PLAN YOUR VISIT

 Across the network there are numerous types of services but generally-speaking they can be divided into the following:

 Shinkansen services: often referred to as the ‘Bullet Train’ network, Japan’s iconic shinkansen network spans-out from Tokyo and now stretches all the way to Hokkaido in the north and Kyushu in the south.
 The super-rapid services continues to be expanded with current lines being extended and ongoing development and construction of the even fast ‘MagLev’ (magnetic levitation) shinkansen capable for around twice the speed of the current train and due to be in service before the end of the decade.
 But for the time being you’ll have to put up with speeds of just 300km per hour.
-Operating on their on tracks – often raised and behind concrete barriers, the shinkansen is very fast but you often have a limited view of the landscape you are moving through – see below for further information.
+Operating on their on tracks – often raised and behind concrete barriers, the shinkansen is very fast but you often have a limited view of the landscape you are moving through.

 Express/Limited Express/Rapid services: shinkansen services aren’t the only fast ones in Japan!
 Numerous express, limited express and rapid services zip across the country stopping at major hub stations and skipping smaller stations, connecting cities and regions quickly and comfortably.
 Services often notably cheaper than the shinkansen and using the same tracks as regular services, you can often see more from these trains than you can from the shinkansen.
 This category includes a number of rapid services running to the major airports.